wren/core-keeper/README.md

    string of numbers.
 Also, you might have to create the `mods` folder

 4. Start the game and confirm that the main menu says something like (4 mods loaded)

+### Shared Server

+This section is here to remind myself where these files go on the shared server.
+Also, this can be used if someone other than myself needs to update the server.

+1. Download these files (either via git, or via zip)
+2. Connect via ftp to the server (not sftp, as the server doesn't support it)

+   > NOTE: You can find the credentials in the G-Portal admin panel

+3. Upload the contents of each directory below

+   - Contents of `mods` goes to `/CoreKeeperServer_Data/StreamingAssets/Mods`
+   - Contents of `config` goes to `/DedicatedServer/mods`

+   > NOTE:
+   > It's ok to delete all server contents in these directories, and overwrite
+   > with the files from the repo (there's no risk to the save files or anything)